-C. MONITORING AND E-REPORTING (MINOR DISCHARGERS)
+SECTION C. MONITORING AND REPORTING.

-Discharge Monitoring Report (DMR) results shall be electronically reported to EPA per 40 CFR 127.16.
-To submit electronically, access the NetDMR website at https://netdmr.epa.gov.
-Until approved for Net DMR, the permittee shall request temporary or emergency waivers from electronic reporting.
-To obtain the waiver, please contact: U.S. EPA - Region 6, Water Enforcement Branch, New Mexico State Coordinator (6EN-WC), (214) 665-6468.
-If paper reporting is granted temporarily, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA and copies to NMED as required (See Part III.D.IV of the permit).
-Reports shall be submitted quarterly.
+- 1. Monitoring and Reporting - The EPA published the electronic reporting rule in the federal register (80 FR a.
+64063) on October 22, 2015.
+The rule became effective on December 21, 2015.
+One year after the effective date of the final rule, NPDES regulated entities that are required to submit DMRs (including majors and non-majors, individually permitted facilities and facilities covered by general permits) must do so electronically.
+All DMRs shall be electronically reported effective December 21, 2016, per 40 CFR 127.16.
+If you are submitting on paper before December 21, 2016, you must report on the Discharge Monitoring Report (DMR) Form EPA.
+No. 3320-1 in accordance with the "General Instructions" provided on the form.
+No additional copies are needed if reporting electronically, however when submitting paper form EPA No. 3320-1, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA and other agencies as required.
+(See Part III.D.IV of the permit.).
+To submit electronically, access the NetDMR website at www.epa.gov/netdmr and contact the R6NetDMR@epa.gov in-box for further instructions.
+PA and authorized NPDES programs will begin electronically receiving these DMRs from all DMR filers and start sharing these data with each other. - b.
+Reporting periods shall end on the last day of the months March, June, September, and December. - c.
+The permittee is required to submit regular quarterly reports as described above postmarked/submitted no later than the 28th day of the month following each reporting period. - e.
+NO DISCHARGE REPORTING

+If there is no discharge at Outfall 001 during the sampling month, place an X in the NO DISCHARGE box located in the upper right corner of the Discharge Monitoring Report.

+2. If any 7-day average or 30-day average value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D.

+Permit No. NM0024988 Page 6 of Part I

-- 1. Reporting periods shall end on the last day of the months March, June, September, and December. - 2.
-The permittee is required to submit regular monthly reports as described above postmarked no later than the 28th day of the month following each reporting period. - 3.
-If any 7-day average or daily maximum value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D. - 4.
-Any 30-day average, 7-day average, or daily maximum value reported in the required Discharge Monitoring Report which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit. - 5.
-Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for five-day Biochemical Oxygen Demand (BOD5) or for five-day Carbonaceous
+3. Any 7-day average or 30-day average value reported in the required Discharge Monitoring Report which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit.

-Biochemical Oxygen Demand (CBOD5), as applicable, where the permittee can demonstrate long-term correlation of the method with BOD5 or CBOD5 values, as applicable.
+4. Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for the five-day Biochemical Oxygen Demand (BOD5), or for the five-day Carbonaceous Biochemical Oxygen Demand (CBOD5), as applicable, where the permittee can demonstrate long-term correlation of the method with BOD5 or CBOD5 values, as applicable.
 Details of the correlation procedures used must be submitted and prior approval granted by the permitting authority for this procedure to be acceptable.
 Data reported must also include evidence to show that the proper correlation continues to exist after approval.